kairozu/kairozu.github.io/complete.md

 ---
 layout: full_list
-title: Kairozu Complete List
+title: Complete List
 ---
-A full list of all update posts on https://kairozu.github.io.
+A full list of all update posts on https://cryptogramber.github.io.